Back to Wyoming

 Limits and Unknowns

-• It is unclear how this amendment would affect the funding formula for public schools in practice.
+• It is unclear how this change would affect current school funding cases in Wyoming.

 Bill History